sokomishalov/lombok-rs/README.md

 Just because I can!

-This crate is not actually the must-have one for development in Rust (unlike Java world), but if you find it useful - it would be great.
-Anyway - boilerplate sucks, so get some proc macros stuff for decrease it.
+This crate is not actually a must-have one for development in Rust (unlike Java world), but if you find it useful - it would be great.
+Anyway - boilerplate sucks, so get some proc macros stuff to decrease it.

 Any feedback is appreciated.